-Solution – It is critical to look at what the current competition is for the subject property, what similar properties have recently sold, and in what direction the market is heading.
+Solution – It is critical to look at the current competition for the subject property, what similar properties have recently sold, and in what direction the market is heading.

 The most motivated buyers are looking at the market and inventory numerous times a day and know exactly what homes are selling for and all of the properties for sale.

-Interviewing agents and finding one that is aware of all of these things will help get the home sold in the quickest time frame.
+Interviewing agents and finding one that is aware of all of these things will help get the home sold quickly.

 - Alicia Sandoval

 “His high-end, digital marketing for sellers is truly cutting-edge and worlds ahead of the competition.
 Amit also offers hands-on buyer services that are the best you will find in the Coral Gables area.
 Hire him for all your real estate needs!”